yashsaboo/Bloggify/ReadMe.md

 # Bloggify

 In 2017, I was selected among a large pool of candidates to train as an industrial Java programmer at Netcracker Technology, where I dealt with Java Advanced and successfully completed their program.
-This repository features the final project, called Bloggify, which is an online publishing platform for social journalism.
+This repository features the final homework project, called Bloggify, which is an online publishing platform for social journalism.

 ## File Details
 Codes on Important Concepts in Java Advanced.